Hong Kong Adventure Corps: Training

 Field Training activities like tactics, night walk and camp craft are always conducted in the countryside nearby.
-Chong Hing (High Island) and Tai Mei Tuk (Tai Po) Water Sports Centre are often used by sabre unit for water sports activities.
+Chong Hing (High Island) Water Sports Centre are often used by sabre unit for water sports activities.

+Band provides marching band training to its member.

+Cadet may also take part in a wide range of ceremonial activities by joining the guard of honour.

 Unit training also proceeded in those schools with an affiliation to the Corps.

-In the period from 1995 to 2009, former British Forces Camp, the Burma Lines Camp (Queen's Hill, Faniling) were used for training also.
+In the period from 1995 to 2009, former British Forces Camp, the Burma Lines Camp in Queen's Hill, Faniling were also used for training.